Friedrich Hayek: Early life

 Friedrich August von Hayek was born in Vienna to August von Hayek and Felicitas Hayek (née von Juraschek).
+The surname Hayek is derived from the Czech surname Hájek and can be traced to an ancestor with the surname "Hagek" who migrated from Prague in the 1500s.

-His father, born in 1871 also in Vienna, was a medical doctor employed by the municipal ministry of health.
+His father, born in 1871, also in Vienna, was a medical doctor employed by the municipal ministry of health.
 August was a part-time botany lecturer at the University of Vienna.
 Friedrich was the oldest of three brothers, Heinrich (1900–1969) and Erich (1904–1986), who were one-and-a-half and five years younger than he was.

 His father's career as a university professor influenced Hayek's goals later in life.
 Both of his grandfathers, who lived long enough for Hayek to know them, were scholars.
 Franz von Juraschek was a leading economist in Austria-Hungary and a close friend of Eugen von Böhm-Bawerk, one of the founders of the Austrian School of Economics.
 Hayek's paternal grandfather, Gustav Edler von Hayek, taught natural sciences at the Imperial Realobergymnasium (secondary school) in Vienna.
 He wrote works in the field of biological systematics, some of which are relatively well known.

 On his mother's side, Hayek was second cousin to the philosopher Ludwig Wittgenstein.
 His mother often played with Wittgenstein's sisters and had known him well.
 As a result of their family relationship, Hayek became one of the first to read Wittgenstein's Tractatus Logico-Philosophicus when the book was published in its original German edition in 1921.
 Although he met Wittgenstein on only a few occasions, Hayek said that Wittgenstein's philosophy and methods of analysis had a profound influence on his own life and thought.
-In his later years, Hayek recalled a discussion of philosophy with Wittgenstein when both were officers during World War I. After Wittgenstein's death, Hayek had intended to write a biography of Wittgenstein and worked on collecting family materials and later assisted biographers of Wittgenstein.
+In his later years, Hayek recalled a discussion of philosophy with Wittgenstein when both were officers during World War I.

+After Wittgenstein's death, Hayek had intended to write a biography of him; he worked on collecting family materials, and later assisted biographers of Wittgenstein.
 He was related to Wittgenstein on the non-Jewish side of the Wittgenstein family.
-Since his youth, Hayek frequently socialized with Jewish intellectuals and he mentions that people often speculated whether he was also of Jewish ancestry.
-That made him curious, so he spent some time researching his ancestors and found out that he has no Jewish ancestors within five generations.
-The surname Hayek uses the German spelling of the Czech surname Hájek.
-Hayek traced his ancestry to an ancestor with the surname "Hagek" who came from Prague.
+Since his youth, Hayek frequently socialized with Jewish intellectuals, and he mentioned that people often speculated as to whether he too was of Jewish ancestry.
+That made him curious, so he spent some time researching his ancestors and found out that he had no Jewish ancestors within five generations.